BEATS OF LOVE

 Only a lowly framework; stool and guitar hindered her.
 Now, amidst a Nottinghamshire renaissance, extra enthusiasm is at hand to broaden the framework and really prize open the textural depth of her creations.

 Hard not to get emotional hearing Red Dust and Dinner For One in this new light as songs that cradled me during tough times now sound even richer and more memorable.
-Realizing her fullest potential and never straying into whimsy, her entire recorded output is truly important.
-We downplay the importance of music in our world of political follies.
+Brilliant players do that.
+They help realize her fullest potential, creating a hell of a cohesive spin.
+It's truly important.
+We downplay the importance of life affirming music passed down through generations in our world of sound-snippets.
 But we need artists like Emma and long players like this more than ever.

 Reminded of Abu Omar who smoked a pipe, listening to gramophone records in his ruined Aleppo bedroom, refusing to leave the city despite the destruction.
 I expect he was listening to something truly enriching like this.
 Something that places life itself in better focus.